phronmophobic/blog/markdown/ui-model.md

 ```

-These functions are only the most useful and basic tools for inspecting views.
+These functions are only the most basic tools for inspecting views.
 Just like clojure's suite of functions for slicing and dicing data keeps growing, so too will membrane's suite of functions for inspecting and manipulating views.
 Since views are just plain ol' data, you get all the benefits of working with values.

 ## Coordinates